Tourism Hamilton

 Winter Walking at Waterdown Memorial Park

 This lovely park is a great place to go for a walk—yes, even on a winter’s day!
-Visit the park’s many paths where you can enjoy a peaceful winter’s afternoon.
+Visit the park’s many paths to enjoy a peaceful winter’s afternoon.
 With the sun setting earlier this time of year, there will also be lots of opportunities to catch a sunset.

-Another play to enjoy a walk is the King’s Forest Golf Club that has a 2.5 km winter walking trail.
-Nordic walking poles and snowshoes can be rented for 2-hours on a first come first serve basis.
+Another play to enjoy a walk is the King’s Forest Golf Club which has a 2.5 km winter walking trail.
+Nordic walking poles and snowshoes can be rented for 2 hours on a first-come, first-served basis.

 Address: 200 Hamilton St.